Draw The Butter: Recreational And Commercial Spiny Lobster Season Opens Aug. 6

-The daily bag limit bag limit per person this season is 6 spiny lobster per person in Monroe County and Biscayne National Park and 12 per person in the rest of Florida.READ MORE: 'Above Average' Hurricane Season Still Forecast In NOAA Update
+The daily bag limit bag limit per person this season is 6 spiny lobster per person in Monroe County and Biscayne National Park and 12 per person in the rest of Florida.READ MORE: South Florida Based Spirit Airlines Expects Flight Cancelations & Delays To Continue

 The lobster’s carapace must be longer than 3″ when measured in the water.
 Anyone participating in harvesting spiny lobster must have a measuring device at all times.